streamdao/stream-gold-bridge/Readme.md

 Potential Issue:
-Total circulation on mainnet on the Stream Gold Smart contract will not add up immediately, but will reach eventual consistency.
+Total circulation on mainnet on the Stream Gold smart contract will not add up immediately, but will reach eventual consistency.
 We need to make it sufficiently clear on chain to not use the total circulation as a source of truth for applications that require immediate information to this.
 For eg. on the cache site we can show the aggregated oracle data and the Chainlink feed, both of which will always be correct else the minting and unlock function will be paused.

 ## Polygon Cross-Chain
 We derive Stream Gold contracts from FX-Portal repo, we create a simplified Stream Gold smart contract and then deploy that as the bridge contract with required FX extensions